Regina Pokorná: Chess career

 Pokorná represented Slovakia in eight Women's Chess Olympiads between 1998 and 2012.
 Her best result was in the 37th Chess Olympiad in Turin 2006, where she scored 7/10 and finished eighth among players playing board 3.

 She represented Slovakia in three European Women's Team Chess Championships from 1997 to 2001, and won the team gold medal and individual bronze medal in Batumi 1999.

 In 2009, Pokorná won the Slovak Women's Chess Championship.
 She has also won, or jointly won, a series of strong women's chess tournaments, including the Mediterranean Flowers tournaments in Rijeka in 2001, 2002, 2005, and 2009, the EWS Cup in Jakarta 2007, and the Mediterranean Golden Island tournament in Vrbnik 2008.

-In 2015, she transferred federations to represent Austria.
+In 2015, Theissl Pokorná transferred federations to represent Austria.
+She represented Austria in the European Championships held that year, in which they finished ninth, their best-ever performance.

-In 2019 in Vienna she won Austrian Women's Chess Championship.
+In 2019 Theissl Pokorná won the Austrian Women's Chess Championship.

 Personal life

-Her sister Renata Pokorna is also a FIDE-rated chess player.
+Pokorná was born in Bratislava.
+She went to school at the Metodova Gymnasium in Bratislava.
+Her sister Renata Pokorna is also a FIDE-rated chess player; she also has a brother called Richard.
+In 2010 Pokorná was living in Romania and working as a project manager.

 Her image was used in a sheet of four postage stamps, featuring leading female chess players, called "Chess Masters", issued in Chad in 2010.
+She has two children.